What came first, the husky or the chicken?

 Check out this video showing an off-leash husky with chickens (aka, proof lol!)

 Why Huskies & Chickens Will Not Get Along (most of the time)

-Despite the wonderful video above, the reality is that most huskies will go for chickens, than become best friends with them.
+Despite the wonderful video above, the reality is that most huskies will try to “go” for chickens than befriend them.

 Smaller inferior animals in the food chain will always instinctively trigger a husky’s “Prey Drive”.
 This will cause the husky to want to chase and capture the chicken.